Domestic Violence Awareness Month

 What is Domestic Violence?

-Domestic violence is a pattern of coercive behaviors that are used to establish power and control over another person.
+Domestic violence refers to a pattern of behaviors that are used to establish power and control over another person.
+Abuse can happen to any person without regard to age, gender, race, sexual orientation, or socio-economic status.

 thumbnail_24-Hour Helpline Graphic (1)